douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * populara - popular
 * populareco - popularity
 * popularigi - to popularize
+* popularo - population (in a general sense, not typical for "popularity")
 * por - for
 * por ke ne - lest
 * por ĉiam - forever